- Horse Owner

 - All horses rated 25 or below at the end of each racing season.

 - Horses whose veterinary histories indicate that, in the opinion of the Veterinary Officer, they are no longer sound and/or safe racing propositions.
 This includes horses with one eye or blind of an eye, horses that have been reported to have bled from one or both nostrils on 2 occasions and horses that have been reported on 3 occasions to have had an irregular heart rhythm.
 Provided that any horse foaled in the Southern Hemisphere which will be an 8 year old at the season end and any horse foaled in the Northern Hemisphere which will be nine at the season end will be required to have a full veterinary examination to determine its suitability to remain in training for the coming season and any horse which has not run in a race under the Rules for twelve months will be required to pass a barrier trial and have a full veterinary examination before it is entered for a race.

 - Any horse which is unruly and which, in the Stewards’ opinion, is unsafe to continue to race.

-All retired horses, except those being exported by their original owners, will be inspected by the Club's veterinary surgeons who will determine the disposal of the retired horses, for example:
+All retired horses, except those being exported by their original owners, will be inspected by the Club's veterinary surgeons who will assess their suitability for different retirement options including:

 - transfer to Beas River Country Club / riding schools for leisure riding;